intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

 Parameters:

 * `x`: Prediction data.
-A Numpy array or RDD of Sample or [ImageSet](../../APIGuide/FeatureEngineering/image/) or [TextSet](../../APIGuide/FeatureEngineering/text).
+A Numpy array or RDD of Sample or ImageSet or TextSet.
 * `batch_per_thread`:
         The default value is 4.
-        When distributed is True,the total batch size is batch_per_thread * rdd.getNumPartitions.
+        When distributed is True, the total batch size is batch_per_thread * rdd.getNumPartitions.
-        When distributed is False the total batch size is batch_per_thread * numOfCores.
+        When distributed is False, the total batch size is batch_per_thread * numOfCores.
 * `distributed`: Boolean.
 Whether to do prediction in distributed mode or local mode.
                  Default is True.
 In local mode, x must be a Numpy array.